VRPRM: Process Reward Modeling via Visual Reasoning: Rollout Prompt and Data Statistics

-We report the statistics of CoT-PRM Data.
-As shown in Fig~\ref{fig:think_length}, in CoT-PRM Data, more than 90\% of the responses have a thought length of more than 1500 characters, which shows that CoT-PRM Data has good response quality and is a high-quality long-range reasoning process label dataset.
+We report the statistics of the synthesized CoT-PRM data.
+As shown in Fig.~\ref{fig:think_length}, more than 90\% of the responses have a thought length above 1500 characters, indicating that the dataset contains long-form reasoning traces.

-The step distribution statistics of CoT-PRM Data are shown in Fig~\ref{fig:step_count}.
-We observe that most solutions consist of fewer than 15 steps.
-Among these solutions with fewer than 15 steps, the number of steps has a sample distribution.
+Figure~\ref{fig:step_count} shows the distribution of the number of steps; most solutions contain fewer than 15 steps.